Which species of large carnivores live in Europe?

 What is the geographic distribution of large carnivores in Europe?

-All mainland European countries except for Belgium, Denmark, the Netherlands, and Luxembourg have a permanent and reproducing population of at least one of the aforementioned large carnivore species.
-The total area with a permanent presence of at least one large carnivore species in Europe covers 1,529,800 km2 (roughly one-third of mainland Europe), and the area of occasional presence is expanding, as the presence of solitary dispersing wolves has been confirmed in Denmark, Belgium and very recently in the Netherlands.
+All mainland European countries have at least large carnivore presence with wolves establishing in Belgium, Denmark, the Netherlands, and potentially Luxembourg.
+The total area with a permanent presence of at least one large carnivore species in Europe covers 1,529,800 km2 (roughly one-third of mainland Europe).

 Why have large carnivore numbers in Europe increased?